awsdocs/amazon-cloudwatch-user-guide/doc_source/cloudwatch_concepts.md

 There is no default namespace\.
 You must specify a namespace for each data point you publish to CloudWatch\.
 You can specify a namespace name when you create a metric\.
 These names must contain valid XML characters, and be fewer than 256 characters in length\.
 Possible characters are: alphanumeric characters \(0\-9A\-Za\-z\), period \(\.\), hyphen \(\-\), underscore \(\_\), forward slash \(/\), hash \(\#\), and colon \(:\)\.

 The AWS namespaces use the following naming convention: `AWS/service`\.
 For example, Amazon EC2 uses the `AWS/EC2` namespace\.
-For the list of AWS namespaces, see [AWS Namespaces](aws-namespaces.md)\.
+For the list of AWS namespaces, see [AWS Services that Publish CloudWatch Metrics](aws-services-cloudwatch-metrics.md)\.

 ## Metrics<a name="Metric"></a>